Why People Believe Strangers on the Internet More than Brands

 Marketing’s real problem isn’t attention — it’s credibility

 As distribution got cheaper, brands talked more.
 Messages multiplied.
-Frequency went up.
-Confidence went up.
-Somewhere along the way, belief went down.

 People didn’t become distracted.
 They became discerning.